An alternative study about the geometry and the first law of thermodynamics for AdS Lovelock gravity, using the definition of conserved charges: Phase Space and Charges

 Finally, Eq.(\ref{TheLeeWald}) can be expressed as the \textit{conservation relation} between the horizon and asymptotic region

-Remarkably, see \cite{Lee:1990nz}, the relation above can be restated as the variation on shell, $\hat{\delta}$, at any of the boundaries of the generator of the diffeomorhism $G(\xi)$.
+Remarkably, see \cite{Lee:1990nz}, the relation above can be restated as the variation on shell, $\hat{\delta}$, at any of the boundaries of the generator of the diffeomorphism $G(\xi)$.
 Therefore,

 where $\partial \Sigma$ stands for the asymptotic region or the horizon.
-In this way, in principle, one can compute (conserved) Hamiltonian charges $g(\xi)$ by direct integration of Eq.(\ref{VariationOfHamiltonianCharges}).
-This must be stressed that in doing that the boundary conditions on each boundary must hold.
+In this way, in principle, one can compute (conserved) Hamiltonian charges $g(\xi)$ by direct integration of Eq.(\ref{VariationOfHamiltonianCharges}) provided the boundary conditions on each boundary hold.

-In this point it is necessary to comment on the difference between $\delta_0$, the standard variation, and $\hat{\delta}$ the variation along the space of solution.
-This is centered around the boundary term $\Theta'$.
-While $\Theta'(\phi,\delta_0 \phi) = 0$ must be guarantied by the boundary conditions, it is possible that $\Theta'(\phi,\hat{\delta} \phi) \neq 0$ because the boundary condition might not suffice to ensure the vanishing, and might even change, along the parameters of two different solutions in the same family.
-In a matter of speaking, because this situation is so unappealing one can consider that its occurrence a minor failure of the boundary conditions.
+In this point it is necessary to comment on the difference between $\delta_0$, the functional variation, and $\hat{\delta}$.
+It is worth to recall that $\Theta'(\phi,\delta_0 \phi) = 0$ must be guarantied by the boundary conditions.
+Conversely, it is possible that $\Theta'(\phi,\hat{\delta} \phi) \neq 0$ because the boundary condition might not suffice.
 Fortunately, the vanishing of $\Theta'(\phi,\hat{\delta} \phi)|_{\partial \Sigma}$ is not a requirement for Eq.(\ref{VariationOfHamiltonianCharges}) to hold.
-A simple example when $\Theta'(\phi,\hat{\delta} \phi)|_{\partial \Sigma} \neq 0$ is GR for asymptotic flat spaces under the usual boundary condition at the asymptotic flat region.
-This can be easy amended \cite{Aros:2005by}.
+A simple example of this occurs for GR for asymptotic flat spaces ($\Lambda=0$) under the usual boundary conditions.
+See for instance \cite{Aros:2005by} for a discussion.

-The previous discussion became relevant when it comes to the Killing vector and its associated charges.
+The previous discussion became utmost relevant when it comes to the Killing vectors and its associated charges.
 In general one is concerned only with the case where $\xi$ stands for either time translation, rotations or a linear combination of them that may define a Killing horizon on the space.
 It is direct to notice \cite{Wald:1984rg} that for rotations the second term of Eq.(\ref{VariationOfHamiltonianCharges}) vanish identically, implying that Noether and Hamiltonian charges associated with a rotational symmetries are the same.
 Conversely, for the time translation the second term of Eq.(\ref{VariationOfHamiltonianCharges}) may contribute, and thus the Noether and Hamiltonian charges may differ in the case.
 This will be discussed in detail in the next section for gravity.